A Charlie Brown Christmas Redux ... and redux and redux

 restored, and this oddity became little more than a completist's treasure.

-"Linus and Lucy" and "Christmas Are Coming" have been returned to their original
+"Linus and Lucy" and "Christmas Are Coming" were returned to their original takes, versions,

 used or remaindered discs.